You might have first heard the name Trayce Jackson-Davis when he was a freshman at Center Grove High School.

 It’s a story few could have predicted, including Jackson-Davis himself.

-“Growing up I wasn’t even a big basketball player,” Jackson-Davis said this morning on our media partner Indiana Sports Beat.
+“Growing up I wasn’t even a big basketball player,” Jackson-Davis said this morning on Indiana Sports Beat.
 “I was playing just to play and to have fun.”

 In middle school, Jackson-Davis was just another kid playing basketball in the state of Indiana.
 The type of kid that had better have hopes and dreams beyond the hardwood, because despite the pedigree, this didn’t appear to be on track for anything special.
 B-team middle school kids just don’t go on to play high school varsity basketball.